 My homeschool journey

-And when I started the easiest thing to do was just buy a boxed curriculum because it had everything.
-And it was going to cover all the subjects and that was great.
+When I started in my kids’ early years, the easiest thing to do was just buy a complete curriculum.
+It had lesson plans, and it was going to cover each subject area systematically, and that was great.

-So when I started it, I discovered that it really didn’t match my kids’ learning styles.
-And it didn’t match my teaching style and it was way more teacher-intensive than I was ready for.
+But when I started it, I discovered that it really didn’t match my kids’ learning styles.
+And it didn’t match my teaching style, and it was way more teacher-intensive than I was ready for.

 Decide what matters

-So this is why I say, take the time to think about, “What things does my family need to homeschool well?”
+So take the time to think about, “What things does my family need to homeschool well?”
 Think about, “What do my kids need?”
 Think about how much time you as the instructor are going to have to spend on homeschooling.

 These are things you want to think about ahead of time.
 Or, do you have unusual life circumstances?